A surgical dataset from the da Vinci Research Kit for task automation and recognition: Introduction

-Thus, the objective of this work is to extend the available datasets related to surgical robotics.
+The objective of this work is to extend the publicly available datasets related to surgical robotics.
 We present the Robotic Surgical Manuevers (ROSMA) dataset, a large dataset collected using the dVRK, in collaboration between the University of Malaga (Spain) and The Biorobotics Insitute of the Scuola Superiore Sant'Anna (Italy), under a TERRINet (The European Robotics Research Infrastructure Network) project.
-This dataset contains 160 kinematic variables recorded at 50 Hz for 207 trials of three different tasks.
+This dataset contains 36 kinematic variables, divided into 154-dimensional data, recorded at 50 Hz for 206 trials of three common training surgical tasks.
 This data is complemented with the video recordings collected at 15 frames per second with 1024 x 768 pixel resolution.
-Moreover, we provide a task evaluation based on time and task-specific errors, and a questionnaire with personal data of the subjects (gender, age, dominant hand) and previous experience using teleoperated systems and visuo-motor skills (sport and musical instruments).
+Moreover, we provide a task evaluation based on time and task-specific errors, a synchronization data file between data and videos, the transformation matrix between the camera and the Patient Side Manipulators, and a questionnaire with personal data of the subjects (gender, age, dominant hand) and previous experience using teleoperated systems and visuo-motor skills (sport and musical instruments).
+We expect that the data provided in this work would be helpful for future research on automation and recognition of surgical tasks.
+The simplicity of the tasks recorded facilitates the performance of dry lab experiments based on these data.
+In summary, the main contributions of this letter are:

+\begin{enumerate} \item To provide a publicly available large dataset of surgical robotic tasks collected with the da Vinci Research Kit, including kinematic and video data. \item To complete the dataset with the camera projection matrixes that relates the 3D coordinates of the tool tips to 2D image coordinates. \item To facilitate the usage of the data, it is provided a MATLAB software that gives the option of reproducing the data of the experiments in ROS topics. \end{enumerate}